 When you reach the end of the trail, you will be able to see the dam from above and Lake Clementine behind it.

 You can just turn around here or head down the scrambling portion to the dam itself.
-Of course, that is what I recommend as it is amazing to see the massive amount of water coming off of it and the rainbows it kicks up.
+It is impressive to see the massive amount of water coming off of it and the rainbows it kicks up.
+Be careful if you do this as the rocks are slippery.

 There are a lot of great picture opportunities of the dam as well, and this is a great spot to take a break and have a snack.
 Once you are done, you will head back the way you came, which includes going up the steep paved portion then heading downhill the whole way back to your car.